Image: Kate Mitchell, Hypnotised into Being, 2016 (still), HD digital video, 17 min 42 sec. Purchased by Wollongong Art Gallery 2025.

 All winning entries will be published in the South Coast Writers Centre’s 2027 Anthology.

-The Award is run in association with the Wollongong Art Gallery exhibition Set States brings together a selection of video works by Kate Mitchell, known for her constructed sets and performative, often absurdist gestures.
+The Award is run in association with the Wollongong Art Gallery exhibition Set States, which brings together a selection of video works by Kate Mitchell, known for her constructed sets and performative, often absurdist gestures.
 Spanning key works such as Fall Stack, I Am Not a Joke, Beyond Setting Suns, and Hypnotised into Being—recently acquired by Wollongong Art Gallery—the exhibition explores shifting psychological states and embodied experiences: states of mind, states of action, states of play, states of being.

 Mitchell’s videos play with humour and endurance, capturing moments where physical and emotional limits are tested or transcended.
 Her practice examines the fragile space between control and collapse, seriousness and silliness, labour and levity.